Frequently Asked Questions - Corona

 - How can I easily detect fake text messages (SMSs) or voice messages?

-A text message that arrived by means of other messaging software, such as WhatsApp or Messenger - is fake.
+A written message sent by any other messaging application such as WhatsApp or Messenger is fake.

 - I have installed “HAMAGEN” application.
 Can I still get a message from the Ministry of Health?